eduardogarcot/app-isucorp-front/README.md

 3. Open CMD and run the following commands:
     1. npm install
     2. ng serve
-4. Open the browser, and type in the YRL bar the following address: https://localhost:4200
+4. Open the browser, and type in the URL bar the following address: https://localhost:4200